aws-samples/shopfloor-connectivity/docs/adapters/pccc.md

 ### Address

-IP Address of the controller
+The Address property specifies the IP address of the PLC controller that the adapter will connect to.

 **Type**: String